 Sr. Reviewer: Treasurer

 This policy ensures that policy and procedures conform to the Texas Education Code and Texas Administrative Code.
-Texas Education Code §54.014 provides that institutions may charge a higher rate of tuition to undergraduates with excess hours.
-Texas Education Code §61.0595 limits formula funding for excess hours.
-Texas Education Code §51.3062(l) limits the number of developmental education semester credit hours for which formula funding may be received.
-Texas Education Code §51.931 exempts from excess hours regulations any courses that were attempted ten or more years before the start of a degree program under Academic Fresh Start.
+Texas Education Code §54.014 provides that institutions may charge a higher rate of tuition to undergraduates with excessive hours.
+Texas Education Code §61.0595 limits formula funding for excessive hours.
+Texas Education Code §51.
+340 limits the number of developmental education semester credit hours for which formula funding may be received.
+Texas Education Code §51.931 exempts from excessive hours regulations any courses that were attempted ten or more years before the start of a degree plan under Academic Fresh Start.
 Texas Administrative Code Title 19, Part 1, Chapter 13, Subchapter F, Rules 13.100-13.109 provides the rules that clarify the enabling legislation and defines responsibilities of institutions to ensure that students are adequately informed regarding the excessive hours policy.

 Degree Plan – academic program of courses and their related hours culminating in a degree or certificate, including minors, double majors, and completion of any other special program in which the undergraduate is also enrolled for Texas resident college credit, such as a program with a study abroad component.

-Excessive Hours – effective with undergraduates initially enrolling in the fall 1999 semester and subsequent terms, hours attempted by a resident undergraduate that exceed by more than 45 hours of the number of hours required for completion of the degree plan in which the undergraduate is enrolled.
-Effective with undergraduates initially enrolling in the fall 2006 semester and subsequent terms, hours attempted by a resident undergraduate that exceed by more than 30 hours of the number of hours required for completion of the degree program in which the undergraduate is enrolled.
-Effective fall 2009, hours earned by an undergraduate before graduating from high school and used to satisfy high school graduation requirements are not included in the calculation of excess hours.
-For purposes of excess hours, resident undergraduates include nonresident undergraduates who are permitted to pay resident tuition.
+Excessive Hours – effective with undergraduates initially enrolling at a Texas public institution of higher education in the fall 1999 semester through summer 2006, hours attempted by a resident undergraduate that exceed by more than 45 hours the number of hours required for completion of the degree plan in which the undergraduate is enrolled.
+Effective with undergraduates initially enrolling at a Texas public institution of higher education in the fall 2006 semester and subsequent terms, hours attempted by a resident undergraduate that exceed by more than 30 hours of the number of hours required for completion of the degree plan in which the undergraduate is enrolled.
+Effective fall 2009, hours earned by an undergraduate before graduating from high school and used to satisfy high school graduation requirements are not included in the calculation of excessive hours.
+For purposes of excessive hours, resident undergraduates include nonresident undergraduates who are permitted to pay resident tuition.

 Formula Funding – the method used to allocate appropriated sources of funds among institutions of higher education.